For a list of all reptiles, see list of reptiles and amphibians.

 - Polymorph: Hydras have high HD, and often turn into even tougher monsters.
 Storm dragons are a particularly common result.

-- Low-Skill Archery: Hydras regenerate quickly; any method which relies on whittling down its HP will likely fail.
+- Low-Skill Ranged Weapons: Hydras regenerate quickly; any method which relies on whittling down its HP will likely fail.

 - Stair dancing: Climbing up or down stairs next to a hydra will give it a few free hits, which is possibly all it needs to kill you.